dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### binarySearch
 `Collections.binarySearch` and `Arrays.binarySearch` when element not found, doesn’t return just -1 (yet it can).
 It returns  -(possiblePosition+1), where possiblePosition is the position inside sorted list if element would be inside.
 So in case searching element could be inserted at position 0, result would be -1.
 Pay attention there is no such method as search or linearSearch, only binarySearch.
 Possible range of answers for array/list length of n is from -(n+1) to (n-1).
 So if we have 5 elements, possible results are from -6 to 4. e can pass `Comparator` into both `sort` and `binarySearch` - and it should be the same comparator, otherwise - unpredictable result.
 And objects inside list or array should implement `Comparable` or you should pass `Comparator` (if you pass null as comparator, natural sort would be used, no NPE) otherwise `ClassCastException`.
+To work correctly list/array must be sorted in ascending order.
+If it's not the output is unpredictable
 ```java
 import java.util.*;